SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 Note the usage of three single quotes in the data argument to tell our bash shell to not interpret anything inside the quotes.

 Unfortunately, this payload did not work (most likely due to some special characters).
 I am running commands through a web shell, and therefore it is likely that the server is not understanding some of the special characters in the payload.
-This means that most likely we will have to url-encode the payload for it to work:
+This means that most likely we will have to url-encode the payload for it to work\:

 ![](/reports/Wreath/image64.png)